 Remote sampling enables innovations in:

+It also improves access in low-resourced regions.
+Microsampling enables access to hard-to-reach populations in healthcare and research.
+Sampling can now be self-administered on mountaintops, in the rainforest, or within disadvantaged or isolated communities and populations.
 At Neoteryx, we're just getting started exploring the revolutionary implications and applications of remote sampling.
 Contact one of our trained Microsampling Specialists today to learn more and discuss how microsampling makes blood collection smarter and simpler and what remote sampling means for you.